MicrosoftDocs/entra-docs/docs/identity-platform/quickstart-web-app-sign-in.md

     - `CLIENT_SECRET` which is the app secret value you copied earlier.
     - `AUTHORITY` which is the URL that identifies a token authority.
 It should be of the format *https://{subdomain}.ciamlogin.com/{subdomain}.onmicrosoft.com*.
 Replace *subdomain* with the Directory (tenant) subdomain.
 For example, if your tenant primary domain is `contoso.onmicrosoft.com`, use `contoso`.
 If you don't have your tenant subdomain, learn how to [read your tenant details](/entra/external-id/customers/how-to-create-customer-tenant-portal#get-the-customer-tenant-details).

 1. Confirm that the redirect URI is well configured.
 The redirect URI you registered earlier should match your configuration.
 This sample by default sets the redirect URI path to `/getAToken`.
-This is configured in the *app_config.py* file as *REDIRECT_PATH*.
+This configuration is in the *app_config.py* file as *REDIRECT_PATH*.

 ---